n8gr8/WLED/usermods/touch_advanced/readme.md

 `#define TOUCHADV_DEBUG_TRANSITION` gives updates on button transitions `#define TOUCHADV_DEBUG_ANALOG_VALUE` gives updates if analog pins are touched `#define TOUCHADV_DEBUG_WHEEL` gives updates when the wheel is active

+### Changelog:

+v0.9: I changed the names of the json config arrays from "pinX" to "touchX" and the "GPIO" field to "pin".
+This was necessary as WLED now makes config fields or folders starting with "pin" into pin selection fields